Skip to main content

 칼국수 (Kalguksu) - Hand-Cut Noodles

-Hearty hand-cut wheat noodles in anchovy or chicken broth with vegetables and sometimes clams.
-The noodles are rolled and cut by hand, creating irregular shapes that hold the broth well.
-Jeonju is famous for the best kalguksu.
-These nostalgic noodles are making a comeback in Korean markets in 2025.
+Hand-cut wheat noodles in anchovy or chicken broth with vegetables and sometimes clams.
+Because the dough is rolled and cut by hand, the noodles come out irregular and grab the broth well.
+Jeonju is the place to eat it.
+These old-fashioned noodles have been turning up again in Korean markets.

 Allergens: